| Title: | Inference for Functions of Multinomial Parameters |

 A numeric vector of probabilities

-Given a set of candidate parameter vectors, check if the null is satisfied, and if so, compute the probability for each element of
+Given a set of candidate parameter vectors, the enumerated sample space, and a logical vector with the same number of elements of the sample space, compute the probability for each element of the sample space and take the sum.

 theta_cands |